munificent/game-programming-patterns/book/type-object.markdown

 ## Sample Code

-For our first pass at an implementation, let's start simple and build the basic system described in the &ldquo;Motivation&rdquo; section.
+For our first pass at an implementation, let's start simple and build the basic system described in the "Motivation" section.
 We'll start with the `Breed` class:

 ^code 3